JhossePaul/pysetl/docs/source/pysetl_context.rst

 PySetl Context: Putting all together
 ============================================

 :class:`pysetl.PySetl` is a context to execute a Pipeline.
-It consists on a set of Config, a set of SparkRepository and a SparkSession.
+It consists of a set of Config, a set of SparkRepository and a SparkSession.
 The PySetl context links a configuration to its SparkRepository.
-It comes with a builder that will create a SparkSession if needed but you can pass a custom SparkSession if needed.
+It comes with a builder that will create a SparkSession if needed but you can pass a custom SparkSession.
 Finally, it can create a Pipeline and register the linked SparkRepository as deliverables.

 Here is an example including all the lingo learned in the previous sections.
-But of course you would prefer to see it in action in a full `structured example`_:
+But of course, you would prefer to see it in action in a full `structured example`_:

 .. code-block:: python